 Conclusions

 title

+[The tables given in this Annex should be considered for deletion,

+NOTE: check if parts of the text could go to the main body of the report in appropriate locations, also check if figure 1 could be used elsewhere, then delete Annex 1]

+Introduction

 Several frequency bands are used for radio broadcasting.
 These frequency bands have different characteristics that make them suitable for different types of radio service.
 As a general rule, wide area coverage is easier to achieve in the lower frequency bands but the capacity of these bands is restricted.
 Higher frequency bands have greater capacity but it is more difficult and costly to provide coverage over a wide area.

 Some radio systems can only operate in one frequency band whereas others are flexible and can operate in several frequency bands.
 Furthermore, some systems require several programmes to be combined in a multiplex while others are more suitable for broadcasting single programs.